 Do you offer Nutritional Counseling?

 Yes.
 I believe that food is our first medicine.
 It is also a very common undetected culprit of illness.
-I am knowledgeable in principles of both Eastern and Western nutrition.
 If appropriate, we will address your diet and how it might be modified to promote your health and longevity.

 Are there needle-free treatment options?